-- Place a .024 In. (.61 mm) feeler gauge between the throttle stop screw and the throttle lever and:
+- Place the .028 In. (.71 mm) feeler gauge between the throttle stop screw and the throttle lever and:

 - Test continuity between terminal #1 and #2.
-Your multimeter should register CONTINUITY.
+Your multimeter should register NO CONTINUITY.

-- If continuity DOES NOT exists, adjust the TPS sensor by rotating it until CONTINUITY exists and tighten the TPS screws.
-When done go to step 4.
+- If continuity exits, adjust the TPS sensor by rotating it until NO CONTINUITY exists.

-- Place a .020 In. (.51 mm) feeler gauge between the throttle stop screw and the throttle lever and:
+- Place the .020 In. (.51 mm) feeler gauge between the throttle stop screw and the throttle lever and:

 - Test continuity between terminal #1 and #2.
 Your multimeter should register continuity.